-About our Best Media Website Design Ideas and Inspirations
+About our Media Web Design Inspirations

 Whether you have designs on being the next YouTube, want to build a rich media driven social media platform like Instagram or TikTok, or simply want somewhere to share your own photographs and video content, it’s crucial you have a design that suits your needs!

 One of the biggest mistakes many people make when trying to launch a website for sharing media content is to opt for a design that would be better suited to a consultancy business or eCommerce platform.
 These websites often aren’t successful, because they’re not set up correctly!
 The bottom line is that different people interact with different types of websites in different ways.
 The way someone will interact with and move around a media website isn’t the same way they’ll move around an eCommerce site, or how they’d treat a landing page with a lead generation form.

 Whether you’re looking for a media website design for sharing rich media content or you’re looking to create a media platform for content such as news, it’s vital you choose a design that works for you.

 Why choose a specific media website design?

 Remember what we said about different types of website designs and how people interact with them?
 That’s your answer.